Best Waterproof Fitness Trackers for Swimming (2026)

 Summary

-The 2026 swim tracker market splits into three tiers: dedicated swim watches (Garmin Swim 2), premium multisport devices (Apple Watch Ultra 2, Garmin Fenix 8), and affordable fitness bands with swim modes (Fitbit Charge 6, Apple Watch SE).
+The 2026 swim tracker market splits into three tiers: dedicated swim-capable multisport watches (Garmin Forerunner 265), premium multisport devices (Apple Watch Ultra 2, Garmin Fenix 8), and affordable fitness bands with swim modes (Fitbit Charge 6, Apple Watch SE).
 The key differentiator remains swim-specific metrics accuracy, particularly stroke type detection, SWOLF scoring, and underwater heart rate reliability.
-The Garmin Swim 2 (~$249) is the consensus best pool tracker for dedicated swimmers, detecting all four strokes with near-perfect accuracy and offering the most detailed drill mode. [src1, src2, src7]
+Note: the long-standing consensus pool pick, the Garmin Swim 2, was officially retired by Garmin in mid-2026; Garmin now directs swimmers to the Forerunner line, and the Forerunner 265 (~$440) carries every swim feature the Swim 2 had — all four strokes, SWOLF, drill mode, and underwater optical HR — in an AMOLED body. [src1, src2, src7]

-The biggest innovation in this space is head-mounted tracking: the FORM Smart Swim 2 goggles (~$219) project real-time metrics onto your lens via a heads-up display, eliminating the need to check your wrist mid-lap. [src1, src7]
+The biggest innovation in this space is head-mounted tracking: the FORM Smart Swim 2 goggles (~$219) project real-time metrics onto your lens via a heads-up display, eliminating the need to check your wrist mid-lap.
+Their accelerometer placement on the head yields better stroke accuracy than any wrist-worn device. [src1, src7]

 Top 11 Models Compared